Menu

 • Personal hygiene material;

-• Spare plastic bags for garbage;
+• Spare plastic bags for garbage.

 • In the event of unstable weather, take a waterproof bag for your clothes/sleeping bag and a personal raincoat/backpack.